 Jot was founded by Palo Hawken, formerly of REBBL, and Andrew Gordon, formerly of Square Organics — two experienced CPG entrepreneurs who brought their own unique skills and background to the development and founding of the company.
 They wanted to bring a new kind of direct-to-consumer coffee experience to coffee lovers everywhere.
 One where flavor, versatility, and sustainability don't have to be compromised for the sake of convenience.
-Jot is based out of Boulder, Colorado, and their Ultra Coffee is brimming with a smoothness and complexity that simply cannot be achieved by any other means of coffee brewing.
+Jot is based out of Boulder, Colorado, and their coffee is brimming with a smoothness and complexity that simply cannot be achieved by any other means of coffee brewing.

 I admit I was a little nervous trying something that’s 20x more concentrated than traditional coffee, but I put on my big-girl pants and sampled it anyway.
-One tablespoon of Ultra Coffee contains as much caffeine as a strong cup of black coffee (140-150mg on average), and each bottle comes with a handy measuring spoon so you don’t need to eyeball it.
+One tablespoon of Jot contains as much caffeine as a strong cup of black coffee (140-150mg on average), and each bottle comes with a handy measuring spoon so you don’t need to eyeball it.